Bert Combs: Early life

-The Combs family is one of the oldest European families in the United States.
-Archdale Combs – 1641–1684 born in Soulbury, Buckinghamshire, England, the family patriarch, arrived in Stafford County, British Colonial America circa 1662, and by circa 1778 Archdale's great-grandson John Combs began his trek westward from Frederick County, Virginia into Wilkes County, North Carolina then into Hawkins County, Tennessee before making his way into Clay County, Kentucky via the Cumberland Gap.
-He came with his 8 sons Mason, Willian, Nicholas, John, Henry Harrison, Biram & George.
-Bert descends from John, one of the eight Combs brother's son John "Jack" Combs.

 Bert Combs was born in the Town Branch section of Manchester, Kentucky on August 13, 1911; he was one of seven children of Stephen Gibson and Martha (Jones) Combs.
 Combs's father Stephen, a part-time logger and farmer, was active in local politics, despite being a Democrat in a county where a large majority of residents were Republicans.
 His mother was a teacher, and she impressed upon her children the importance of a good education.
 Bert's first school was the two-room Beech Creek grade school.
 When he reached the seventh grade, his parents sent him and his sister to Oneida Baptist Institute in nearby Oneida because its school term was 8 to 9 months long, as opposed to the 5- to 6-month terms at Beech Creek.
 Later, Combs and his sister began riding a donkey every day to Clay County High School.
 Combs excelled academically and skipped some grades, graduating as valedictorian of his class in 1927 at age 15.